hassaanbz123/for-md/Report_for_project.md

 >It converts various strings and numbers into desired format and converts lists and tuples in string.

+### Limitations to CV Analysis

+>Adversarial Attacks: CV systems can be vulnerable to adversarial attacks, where malicious actors deliberately manipulate or perturb the input data to mislead the model.
+Even subtle changes that are imperceptible to humans can cause significant misclassifications or false detections.
+>Contextual Understanding and Common Sense: While CV models excel at recognizing and classifying objects, they often struggle with higher-level tasks that require contextual understanding or common sense reasoning.
+Extracting meaningful information from images in complex scenarios or understanding the relationships between objects can be challenging.
+>Ethical and Bias Concerns: CV systems can inherit biases present in the training data, leading to discriminatory or unfair outcomes.
+For example, facial recognition algorithms have shown biases against certain demographic groups.
+Addressing these biases and ensuring ethical use of CV technology is a significant challenge.
+>Computation and Resource Requirements: CV analysis often requires substantial computational power and resources, especially for large-scale deployments or real-time applications.
+Processing high-resolution images or video streams in real-time can be computationally expensive and may require specialized hardware or infrastructure.

 ## Note: CV datasets (Which includes the files that are read to detect the traits) have been gotten from kaggle.
 ### https://www.kaggle.com/datasets/gauravduttakiit/resume-dataset